 Book in some retail therapy

 For cutting-edge brands like Scotch & Soda, Oscar & Frank and Fallen Broken Street, head to Unplugged, where you’ll also find black-and-white photographic prints and chic hand luggage.
-Ahoy Trader is among the best for modish homewares, from rustic throws and scented candles to cool prints and tiles.
-If you’re keen to add a little of Byron’s hippie-luxe style to your wardrobe, check out Spell.
-The fashion here has a distinctly ’70s feel, all crochet, lace and floral prints.
+Habitat, a veritable marketplace within the Arts and Industrial Estate just out of town is among the best for homewares, from rustic throws and scented candles to cane furniture and handcrafted pieces.
+If you’re keen to add a little of Byron’s hippie-luxe style to your wardrobe, check out festival-staple Spell.
+The pieces have a distinctly ’70s feel, all crochet, lace and floral prints.

 Unpugged; Shop 1, 2 Lawson Street, Byron Bay.
 Ahoy Trader; Shop 1, 3 Marvell Street, Byron Bay.
 Spell; 15 Browning Street, Byron Bay